puppydog4/nc-news/README.md

 ## Usage

-- Browse Articles: On the homepage, you'll find a list of articles divided into topics.
+- Browse Articles: On the homepage, you'll find a list of articles with their related topics.
 Click on any article to view its details.
 - Vote on Articles: Use the upvote or downvote buttons on an article to rate it.
 - Add a Comment: Scroll to the comments section on an article's page and submit your comment.
-- Edit/Delete a Comment: After adding a comment, you can edit or delete it directly.
+- Delete a Comment: After adding a comment, you can delete it directly.

 ## Backend API